 - Are recyclable

-As there is so much paper present in the solid waste disposal stream, the procurement of recycled-content and recyclable paper will grow demand for these products and support recycling to help meet the organic waste diversion goals of SB 1383.
+As there is so much paper present in the solid waste disposal stream, the procurement requirements for recycled-content and recyclable paper are important to grow demand for these products and support recycling to help meet the organic waste diversion goals of SB 1383.

 - All paper purchases must contain 30 percent postconsumer recycled content, when available at no greater cost than nonrecycled products